buildarr/buildarr/docs/installation.md

 $ docker run --rm -v /path/to/config:/config -e PUID=<PUID> -e PGID=<PGID> callum027/buildarr:latest run
 ```

-The Docker container for Buildarr is bundled with the Sonarr plugin, so Sonarr instances can be managed out of the box.
+The Docker container for Buildarr is bundled with the [Sonarr plugin](https://buildarr.github.io/plugins/sonarr) and the [Prowlarr plugin](https://buildarr.github.io/plugins/prowlarr), so instances of those types can be managed out of the box.

 If you would like to install external plugins into the Docker container, see [Installing plugins into the Docker container](plugins/index.md#installing-plugins-into-the-docker-container).